dart-archive/www.dartlang.org/src/site/docs/tutorials/why-dart.markdown

 # {{ page.title }}

+[XX This is stolen from the front page of the web-site what else should go here?]

 ## Dart is familiar
 Dart is a class-based,
 object-oriented language with lexical scoping, closures, and optional static typing.
-Dart helps you build structured modern web apps and is easy to learn for a wide range of developers.
+Dart helps you build structured modern Web apps and is easy to learn for a wide range of developers.

 ## Dart makes you more productive